qqmyers/sead2clowder/doc/src/sphinx/administration.rst

 * `Latest stable version <https://opensource.ncsa.illinois.edu/projects/artifacts.php?key=CATS&version=0.9.3&filename=clowder-0.9.3.zip>`_ - This version is more tested, but is not as up to date as the development version.
 * `Latest development version <https://opensource.ncsa.illinois.edu/projects/artifacts.php?key=CATS&version=0.9.x-SNAPSHOT&filename=clowder-0.9.x-SNAPSHOT.zip>`_ - This version contains the latest code and has been lightly tested.

-Stop the current version of clowder you have running
+Stop the current version of Clowder you have running

 Move the folder of the current version

-Unzip the downloaded version of clowder
+Unzip the downloaded version of Clowder

-Move the custom folder of the original clowder to the custom folder of the new clowder
+Move the custom folder of the original Clowder to the custom folder of the new Clowder

-Start clowder.
+Start Clowder.
 Make sure your startup script uses the flag `-DMONGOUPDATE=1` and `-DPOSTGRESUPDATE=1` to update the databases.
 If the database is not updated the application might not run correctly and/or you might not be able to login.

 To make this process easier we have a script "update-clowder.sh" that will perform all these tasks for you (except for the backup, your are still responsible for the backup).
 The script does assume you have in the startup script that will have the UPDATE flags enabled.